steveicarus/iverilog/README.md

 sense, but a compiler that generates code employed by back-end tools.

-> For instructions on how to run Icarus Verilog, see the `iverilog` man page.
+> For instructions on how to run Icarus Verilog, see the `iverilog` main page.

 ## Building/Installing Icarus Verilog from Source